 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Authority has two items that meet this criterion - pension deferrals for the 2017 fiscal year and deferred cost on debt refunding.
+The Authority has two items that meet this criterion - pension deferrals and deferred cost on debt refunding.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Authority has one item that meets this criterion - pension deferrals for the 2017 fiscal year.
+The Authority has one item that meets this criterion - pension deferrals.